 The Lonesome Jubilee has a really rootsy feel, propelled in large part by the fiddle of Lisa Germano (who later went onto a successful solo career) and one of the best backing bands in the business, including the prominently powerful backing vocals of Crystal Taliefero (many of Mellencamp's songs feature female backing vocals, it should be noted).
 This album is a collection of vignettes (insert Springsteen comparison here), generally concerning good people going through tough times, but the often joyous music contrasts with the largely downcast lyrics.
 Mellencamp continued to show that he was storyteller of note, and the album is infused with hope, making it an uplifting experience overall.
 Hit singles included “Paper In Fire,” “Check It Out,” “The Real Life,” and the nostalgic “Cherry Bomb,” but again Mellencamp came out on top artistically uncompromised.
 No longer a joke but a consistently strong and admired performer, this "Cougar"-less album cemented his reputation and it stands as one of his career high points.

-There have been many albums since: the somber Big Daddy, the stripped down, Stones-y Whenever We Wanted, the atmospheric Human Wheels, the slight but tuneful Dance Naked, the dance-tinged Mr. Happy Go Lucky, and so on.
+There have been many albums since: the somber Big Daddy, the hard rocking, Stones-y Whenever We Wanted, the atmospheric Human Wheels, the slight but tuneful Dance Naked, the dance-tinged Mr. Happy Go Lucky, and so on.
 I haven't really followed him much the past 15 or so years, because aside from a few tracks here and there radio stopped playing his new material, not because it was no longer good (at least based on the evidence of most of the songs on this compilation), but because most modern radio sucks!
 It's not just him; when is the last time you heard a new song from other old timers like Paul McCartney, Paul Simon, Tom Petty, or Bob Seger (another guy Mellencamp is often compared to)?
 But I digress; again, Mellencamp isn't the most exciting musician around, as there is a genericness to some of his songs, but he often spices things up by using unusual instrumentation such as accordions and fiddles.
 In any event, there were certainly a lot worse choices for the Rock and Roll Hall Of Fame (there were a lot of better choices too but that is an argument for a different day), into which he was inducted in 2008, and most of the songs that made that possible are on Words & Music, which makes a pretty convincing case for his worthiness.

 send me an email